karencfisher/my-transformer/readme.md

 Then, use the now pretrained encoder and use it in transfer learning for sentiment analysis.

 1) Load the pretrained encoder model
-2) Add new classifier head, wither positive or negative
+2) Add new classifier head, whether positive or negative sentiments on review sentences
-3) Train on corpus (turns out fine tuning the encoder helps)
+3) Train on the same corpus (turns out fine tuning the encoder helps)
-4) Write similar sentences and predict their sentiment
+4) Write similar sentences and predict their sentiments

 It is just a toy data set and model so far, but POC that the encoder in fact trains and be used as it should.